amirrr1987/console-log-advanced/README.md

 Some of the benefits of using this package are:

-*   Displaying more detailed information about variables on the console
+- Displaying more detailed information about variables on the console
-*   Showing the file path and line number on the console
+- Showing the file file and line number on the console
-*   Providing additional details about the variables on the console
+- Providing additional details about the variables on the console
-*   Creating comprehensive comments for debugging your code
+- Creating comprehensive comments for debugging your code

 console-log-advanced improves code quality and debugging efficiency by enabling detailed console logging, reducing the need for console.log statements, and facilitating quick error detection and fixing.